π Getting Started

 git remote rename origin upstream

-git remote add origin https://github.com/yourname/myapp.git
+git remote add origin https://github.com/yourname/myapp-backend.git

 git push -u origin main